-The fellowship training program in Maternal-Fetal Medicine (MFM) at the UC Davis Medical Center is an ACGME-certified three-year program that includes 24 months of clinical training and 12 months of mentored focused research.
+The fellowship training program in Maternal-Fetal Medicine (MFM) at the UC Davis Medical Center is an ACGME-accredited three-year program that includes 24 months of clinical training and 12 months of mentored focused research.
 There will be one fellow accepted annually into the program, with a total of three fellows.
-The clinical training includes instruction in on all aspects of MFM, including obstetrical, fetal, medical, and surgical complications of pregnancy under the direction of the MFM core faculty.
-Each fellow will complete 18 months of clinical training in MFM core areas, 6 months of electives including 2-4 week rotations in NICU, Pathology and Anesthesiology, and 12 months of protected research time.
+The clinical training includes instruction in all aspects of MFM, including obstetrical, fetal, medical, and surgical complications of pregnancy under the direction of the MFM core faculty.
+Each fellow will complete 18 months of clinical training in MFM core areas; 6 months of electives, including 2-4 week rotations in NICU, Pathology and Anesthesiology; and 12 months of protected research time.
 The research experience will have either a basic science research focus or a clinical research focus, with intensive mentorship in either area.
-Research are available with mentors at the main campus in Davis, CA as well as the health sciences campus in Sacramento, CA.
+Research opportunities are available with mentors at the main campus in Davis, CA as well as the health sciences campus in Sacramento, CA.

 The UC Davis Maternal-Fetal Medicine fellowship starts on August 1 and will conclude three years later on July 31.